 We can say VR in Healthcare industry is empowered with numerous possibilities and even when the area is newly introduced there are already some great examples of VR embarking a positive effect on the lives of both patients and medical practitioners.
 Let’s find out how.

-KarunaVR for instance, make the use of Pain Education, and Movement Science to help patients overcome learned pain and motor impairment.
+KarunaVR for instance, make the use of Pain Education, and Movement Science to help patients overcome pain and motor impairment.
 The software uses immersive VR technology offering motion and visual based experiences that help in fixing brain discordance.

 An opportunity to minimize reliance on pharmacological ways for mental health lies in Virtual Reality.
 Exposure therapy (ET) is a really popular method among good practitioners to regulate therapy for patients suffering from mental issues.

 With the launch of mobile VR headsets, including the Gear VR presents an awesome opportunity to use telemedicine for mental health treatment.
-The use of Virtual Reality Exposure Therapy (VRET) can actually lead to mobile teletherapy can go in conjunction with in-clinic VR therapy.
+The use of Virtual Reality Exposure Therapy (VRET) can actually lead to mobile teletherapy can go in conjunction with in-clinic.
 VR is even capable of isolating anxiety related stimulus with a much-controlled approach.
 Even through ET goes quite well with VR there are other psychiatric conditions and child disorders, where VR might have a major role to play.

 VR can also come as a rescue while treating anxiety disorders and phobias.
-For instance, CleVR is a platform that effectively uses virtual emotion technology to regulated stimulated social scenarios.
+For instance, CleVR is a platform that effectively uses virtual emotion technology to regulate stimulated social scenarios.
 They also use experiments to examine the effectiveness of VR as a therapeutic approach to treat social phobias and psychosis.
 A platform on similar lines in Limbix, that enables patients to interact with people in the authentic, virtual environment.

 Prior to any operation, surgeons need to obtain the most precise images possible on the part of the body undergoing surgery.
 With the help of computed tomography technology that generates three-dimensional images in real time to use in a virtual space altogether.

-VR smoothly blurs the demarcation between the physical world and the computer simulation as surgeons can use latest versions of virtual reality glasses to interact in a three-dimensional space with the organ that requires surgical treatment, view it from any desired angle and able to switch between 3D view and the real CT images.
+Using VR, smoothly blurs the demarcation between the physical world and the computer simulation as surgeons can use latest versions of virtual reality glasses to interact in a three-dimensional space with the organ that requires surgical treatment, view it from any desired angle and able to switch between 3D view and the real CT images.
 Learn how virtual reality can transform surgical training process.

 Diseases like Autism and Asperger’s syndrome are incurable till date.
 As of the current situation, autism therapy includes in-person sessions with the doctor.
 But with the effective use of these sessions can be lessened to a good extent.
 Mobile VR actually helps investigate social interactions with autistic kids by including virtual characters.